TOKYU REIT, Inc.

 On behalf of TOKYU REIT, I would like to express my sincere appreciation to all of you, our unitholders, for your continued support and patronage to us.

-I hereby report our operating environment and results for the 30th fiscal period from February 1, 2018 to July 31, 2018.
+I hereby report our operating environment and results for the fiscal period ended January 2021.

-TOKYU REIT will strive to maximize unitholder value through “investment in highly competitive properties in areas with strong growth potential.”
+TOKYU REIT will continue to strive to maximize unitholder value through “investment in highly competitive properties in areas with strong growth potential.”